-Sustainability and corporate responsibility are at the heart of our business and our ESG initiatives are a continuously evolving process that we are incredibly passionate about.
+Sustainability and corporate social responsibility (CSR) are at the heart of our business and our initiatives are a continuously evolving process that we are incredibly passionate about.
 Applying these principles will allow better long-term financial returns for companies and investors, and a closer alignment with the values of our team and society.
-We believe tech contributes to the greater good and provides solutions to solve many of the world’s problems and injustices.
+We believe that tech contributes to the greater good and provides solutions to solve many of the world’s problems and injustices.

-With our CSR group and carbon footprint program we work towards mitigating our environmental impact by reducing our energy consumption and waste generation, digitalising communications and materials, optimising our archiving with Data Life Cycle Management and server virtualisation, and prioritising sustainable procurement.
+With our CSR group and carbon footprint program, we work towards mitigating our environmental impact, by reducing our energy consumption and waste generation, digitalising communications and materials, optimising our archiving with Data Life Cycle Management and server virtualisation, and prioritising sustainable procurement.

-With 20 nationalities represented within our team, we champion diversity, respect, education and equal chances for all.
+With 40 nationalities represented within our team, we champion diversity, respect, education and equal chances for all.
 Our employee benefits include parental leave, flexible work, healthcare coverage, training and mentoring, and company stock ownership.
 Our cultural board and Women @GPB groups work on enhancing company culture and gender diversity.

 We have formal compliance policies in place against corruption, bribery and to ensure third-party information security.

-As a way to contribute to a better world now and tomorrow, we give back a share of our success by supporting charitable non-profit organisations, with emphasis in areas where tech intersects with human rights, education, health, diversity, and the environment.
+As a way to contribute to a better world now and tomorrow, we also give back a share of our success by supporting charitable non-profit organisations, with emphasis in areas where tech intersects with human rights, education, health, diversity, and the environment.

 We consider multiple criteria when selecting the companies we work with, such as their impact on the environment and society, their approach to talent, equality, regulatory compliance, as well as financial health and political risk.
-GP Bullhound is a member of the British, Swedish, and Hong Kong Private Equity & Venture Capital Associations, and follows and supports the UN Principles for Responsible Investment.
+GP Bullhound is a member of the British, Swedish, Luxembourg and Hong Kong Private Equity & Venture Capital Associations, and follows and supports the UN Principles for Responsible Investment.

 Working Options in Education is an employability and life skills charity that has been helping young people to aim high and fulfil their potential since 2010.